How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of sterile concentrate for injection contains 25 mg temsirolimus.
+Each mL of sterile concentrate for injection contains 25 mg of temsirolimus.
 Nonmedicinal ingredients: dehydrated alcohol, d,l-alpha-tocopherol, propylene glycol, anhydrous citric acid.
 Diluent for temsirolimus concentrate for injection: polysorbate 80, polyethylene glycol 400 macrogol, dehydrated alcohol (anhydrous ethanol).

 How should I use this medication?